Blackstareye/obs_browser_source_deathcounter/README.md

 ## Note for Glitch Users

-1. the first nightbot command (request) can be a bit slow !
+The first nightbot command (request) can be a bit slow !
 Glitch sets the container without requests on sleep mode, hence they need to wake up first.

 ## Nightbot Commands